bauwenst/ArchIt/doc/design.md

 #### Why not have the BaseModel's extra loss terms be delivered via the BaseModelOutput?
 - This would require the loss terms to be known at the *end* of BaseModel's inference, i.e. in its final module, and hence every single module and its output would have to be altered.

+#### Why not use `HfMultitaskTrainer`'s `report_metrics()` method?
+- The loss term would appear in WandB, which you may not want.
+- Also, you would have to know the loss term in the log's dictionary.

 #### Why ask the model developer to extend a class mixin rather than adding a method (and base class) post-hoc like HfMultitaskTrainer?
 - The developer either way has to change their model code.